Collagen, type III, alpha 1: Clinical significance

 The functional consequences of COL3A1 mutations can be studied in a cell culture system.
-A small bunch biopsy of skin is obtained from the patient and used to start the culture of skin fibroblasts which express type III collagen.
+A small punch biopsy of skin is obtained from the patient and used to start the culture of skin fibroblasts which express type III collagen.
 The type III collagen protein synthesized by these cells can be studied for its thermal stability.
 In other words, the collagens can be subjected to a short digestion by proteinases called trypsin and chymotrypsin at increasing temperatures.
 Intact type III collagen molecules, which have formed a stable triple helix, can withstand such treatment till about 41 °C, whereas molecules with mutations that lead to glycine substitutions fall apart at a much lower temperature.

 It is difficult to predict the clinical severity based on the type and location of COL3A1 mutations.
 Another important clinical implication is that several studies have reported on mosaicism.
 This refers to a situation where one of the parents carries the mutation in some, but not all of her or his cells, and appears phenotypically healthy, but has more than one affected offspring.
 In such a situation the risk for another affected child is higher than in a genotypically normal parent.

 Type III collagen could also be important in several other human diseases.
 Increased amounts of type III collagen are found in many fibrotic conditions such as liver and kidney fibrosis, and systemic sclerosis.
 This has led to a search for serum biomarkers that could be used for diagnosing these conditions without having to obtain a tissue biopsy.
 The most widely used biomarker is the N-terminal propeptide of type III procollagen, which is cleaved off during the biosynthesis of type III collagen.

+Management

+There is no cure for vascular EDS, and management centers on preventing and treating arterial and organ complications.
+The beta-blocker celiprolol is the most studied preventive therapy: in a prospective, randomized, open-label, blinded-endpoint trial, celiprolol reduced the incidence of arterial dissection and rupture in patients with vascular EDS, and the trial was stopped early for benefit.
+Subsequent long-term observational data associated celiprolol treatment with improved survival and a dose-dependent reduction in mortality.
+Because of the fragility of arterial and other tissues, elective surgery and invasive vascular procedures are approached with caution.